bojanvulin/movies-task/README.md

 ##

-There are postman collections in both Auth and Movies service, with which you can play with.
+There are postman collections in both Auth and Movies service, which you can play with.
 .env files are includes for your convenience.